Experience

 Cal has published extensively and spoken widely in Canada, the United States, Europe and Asia on the subjects of competition law, foreign investment review and trade practices.
 He also has spoken on various panels on the interface of foreign investment/national interest reviews with competition reviews.
 He was Editor (2013, 2017 and 2018) and continues to be Co-Editor, since 2019, of the Foreign Investment Regulation Review (published in the UK by Law Business Research Ltd).
 He also continues to be Co-Editor of Competition Law of Canada (Juris Publishing).

-Recent Podcasts & Publications
+Recent Publications & Podcasts

 The Foreign Investment Regulation Review, 11th Edition – with Alex Potter